Robert D. Kaplan

 Robert David Kaplan (born June 23, 1952) is an American author.
 His books are on politics, primarily foreign affairs, and travel.
-His work over three decades has appeared in The Atlantic, The Washington Post, The New York Times, The New Republic, The National Interest, Foreign Affairs and The Wall Street Journal, among other newspapers and publications.
+His work over three decades has appeared in The Atlantic, The Washington Post, The New York Times, The New Republic, The National Interest, Foreign Affairs and The Wall Street Journal, among other publications.

 One of Kaplan's most influential articles is "The Coming Anarchy", published in The Atlantic Monthly in 1994.
-Critics of the article have compared it to Huntington's Clash of Civilizations thesis, since Kaplan presents conflicts in the contemporary world as the struggle between primitivism and civilizations.
+Critics of the article have compared it to Samuel P. Huntington's Clash of Civilizations thesis, since Kaplan presents conflicts in the contemporary world as the struggle between primitivism and civilizations.
 Another frequent theme in Kaplan's work is the reemergence of cultural and historical tensions temporarily suspended during the Cold War.

 From 2008 to 2012, Kaplan was a Senior Fellow at the Center for a New American Security in Washington, DC; he rejoined the organization in 2015.
 Between 2012 and 2014, he was chief geopolitical analyst at Stratfor, a private global forecasting firm.
 In 2009, Secretary of Defense Robert Gates appointed Kaplan to the Defense Policy Board, a federal advisory committee to the United States Department of Defense.
-In 2011, and 2012, Foreign Policy magazine named Kaplan as one of the world's "top 100 global thinkers".
+In 2011 and 2012, Foreign Policy magazine named Kaplan one of the world's "top 100 global thinkers".
 In 2017, Kaplan joined Eurasia Group, a political risk consultancy, as a senior advisor.
-In 2020, he was named to the Robert Strausz-Hupé Chair in Geopolitics at the Foreign Policy Research Institute in Philadelphia.
+In 2020, he was named the Robert Strausz-Hupé Chair in Geopolitics at the Foreign Policy Research Institute.